AlbrightQA/meets-more-application/README.md

 ## Intentions Moving Forward

-If hired, I plan to focus on the following key areas to enhance the quality assurance process:
+When hired, I plan to focus on the following key areas to enhance the quality assurance process:

 - **Work with stakeholders** to identify critical test flows and automate those first.
 - **Implement Secrets Manager** to obfuscate sensitive data.